Aditi139/FitTrack/README.md

 Writing structured commit messages
 Using GitHub for remote collaboration
 Documenting the entire project professionally
-The Advanced Fitness Tracker project now follows proper version control practices and can be expanded further with confidence.
+The Fitness Tracker project now follows proper version control practices and can be expanded further with confidence.